trachote/dp-cdvae/data/README.md

-# Datasets for material generation
+# Benchmark datasets for material generation

 This directory contains 3 benchmark datasets for the problem of material generation, curated from the DFT calculations in cited papers: